ben-burwood/BrotherLabelPrinterControl-QL/README.md

 Linux on ARM) you can print nicely using this software.
 And even if there are drivers for your operating system, many programs have difficulties to set the page sizes and margins for the labels correctly.
-If you want to print with high precision (which is important for barcodes for example), you rather want to have control about every single pixel to be printed.
+If you want to print with highecision (which is important for barcodes for example), you rather want to have control about every single pixel to be printed.
 This is where brother\_ql comes into the game.